The Bank of Nova Scotia (BNS) – Don’t Be So Quick to Call it Dead

 The Bank of Nova Scotia (BNS): Who are the competitors?

-The company’s main competitors (and peers) include The Toronto-Dominion Bank (TD) that is trading 30.69% up over the past 12 months.
-Royal Bank of Canada (RY) is 24.41% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 1.45% from the last report on Jan 14, 2021 to stand at a total of 6.82 million short shares sold with a short interest ratio of 6.35.
+The company’s main competitors (and peers) include The Toronto-Dominion Bank (TD) that is trading 54.06% up over the past 12 months.
+Royal Bank of Canada (RY) is 45.11% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -2.05% from the last report on Jan 28, 2021 to stand at a total of 7.47 million short shares sold with a short interest ratio of 5.86.